American Windsor Chairs and American Windsor Furniture Specialized Forms - two volume set

 craftsmanship, simplicity and elegance, the Windsor chair, with its raked back and sculptural seat and its splayed

-Midwest and Canada, and augmented with more than 1000 illustrations (25 in color) and 24 maps, this 744 page
+and Canada, and augmented with more than 1000 illustrations (25 in color) and 24 maps, this 744 page encyclopedic

-encyclopedic study meticulously documents the Windsor chair's regional variations and the evolution of a
+study meticulously documents the Windsor chair's regional variations and the evolution of a recognizable American

-recognizable American style.
-Decorative arts historian Evans brilliantly situates the chair within the cultural fabric of
+style.
+Decorative arts historian Evans brilliantly situates the chair within the cultural fabric of colonial and federal

-armchairs and side chairs in the first volume, were made to order and provide greater insight into American lives.
+and side chairs in the first volume, were made to order and provide greater insight into American lives.
+Forms include

-Forms include highchairs and other children's furniture, writing arm chairs, rocking chairs, settees and benches,
+highchairs and other children's furniture, writing arm chairs, rocking chairs, settees and benches, stools, commode

-with the Henry Francis du Pont Winterthur Museum in 1997, is an incomparable reference for all collectors, scholars
+Francis du Pont Winterthur Museum in 1997, is an incomparable reference for all collectors, scholars and lovers of

 Both volumes are new.
 Two volumes together for one great price.